braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/integration/huawei_integration.md

 ## Analytics

-Once your campaign has been launched, you will see analytics for your campaign or canvas aggregated for Android Push.
+Once your campaign has been launched, you will see analytics for your campaign or Canvas aggregated for Android Push.
 For more information on Android Push analytics and settings, see our [User Guide for Push][10].

 [1]: https://huaweimobileservices.com/
 [2]: https://developer.huawei.com/consumer/en/console